 -Complete the FAFSA or its approved alternative

-Once approved, Enroll in an Oregon community college within six months of graduating high school or completing the GED (Fall 2016)—and accept all state and federal grants
+Once approved, Enroll in an Oregon community college within six months of graduating high school or completing the GED (Fall 2018)—and accept all state and federal grants

-The Academic Counselors will be doing a “Financial Aid for Beginners” presentation on October 19, in both Spanish and English, at 6PM, during Parent Conferences.
-Darcie Ivens, from the Clackamas Community College Financial Aid Office may also be available for a question and answer session regarding college funding.
+The Academic Counselors will be doing a “Financial Aid for Beginners” presentation on October 18, 2017 in both Spanish and English, at 6PM & 6:30PM, during Parent Conferences.
+The Clackamas Community College Financial Aid Office may also be available for a question and answer session regarding college funding.

 THIS IS DURING PARENT / TEACHER CONFERENCES, SO PLAN ON STAYING LONGER.